1871fotc/fotc/README.md

 Build `$ mkdocs build` creates html files in \site

-Deploy occurs when their is a commit to the main branch which triggers a [workflow](https://github.com/Stephen-Gates/fotc/blob/main/.github/workflows/ci.yml)
+Deploy occurs when there is a commit to the main branch which triggers a [workflow](https://github.com/Stephen-Gates/fotc/blob/main/.github/workflows/ci.yml)

 Keep things up-to-date: